Playful and personalized performance marketing.

 III.
 My Role

-I worked in house as the Senior Creative Manager during this project and led the creative strategy, design, and animation.
-For this project, I worked with our Director of User Acquisition and Senior User Acquisition Manager.
+I worked in house as the Senior Creative Manager during these projects and led the creative strategy, design, editing, and animation.
+I collaborated with our Head of User Acquisition and Senior User Acquisition Managers on our media buying approach and overall growth and acquisition strategy.